-One of the most frustrating things to see is candidates come into the interview without doing even their basic homework as a hiring manager.
+One of the most frustrating things to see is candidates come into the interview without doing even their basic homework.
 Many of them have absolutely no clue about you or your company.
 It’s like getting on a call with your prospect without doing any research and prep whatsoever.

 Do yourself a favor and read about the company.
 Understand what they do, the products/services they sell, and the problems that they try to solve.
 Figure out their road to revenue and look at their past press releases and investor presentations (if available).

 Look up your interviewer on LinkedIn.
 Understand their roles and responsibilities and also see if you could find out their passion and hobbies.
 This will give you a holistic idea of what they do and help you better connect with them.

 While this may look time-consuming, it won’t take you more than a couple of hours of your time and is completely worth it.
 The insights you’d gain from this exercise can be compelling.
 They’ll go a long way in improving your chances of success.

 #5 Not Asking Questions